WASD-Gaming/wasd-streamcontrol/README.md

 Player history populates with random placeholder info.
 It's not a bug but I'm too lazy to change it.

 **YOU MUST SELECT A GAME FOR THE CHARACTER LIST TO POPULATE**.
 Even though the app saves the last selected game the characters will not populate until you select a game from the drop-down.
 This will eventually be fixed.

+Disclaimer: Code is messy at the moment.
+Between my 9-5 and running my own events I've been working on this at absurd hours so my approach has been "make X work" and not "what's the best cleanest way to make X work".
+Feel free to contribute to code cleanup.

 ## Hotkeys
 * Player 1 score up > F20